Frankmau5/TRiver/README.md

 # TRiver
-A Gtk Torrent viewer
+A Torrent viewer

 #### Description

-A Gtk Torrent viewer
+A Torrent viewer for Linux(GTK) and Windows(Tkinter)

 When phosh for pinephone fixes the GTK dialogs then you will be able to use it on pinephone